Two great waterfalls, the best south coast sights, a fabulous glacier hike and the magic of the northern lights.

 The tour returns to Reykjavík around midnight / 01:00 – as always the weather can influence schedules.
 You are dropped off where we picked you up in the morning.

 Pick up is at 8:00 AM from our available Reykjavik pick-up points.
 Picking everyone up can take up to 30 minutes but you do have to be ready at 8:00 AM.

 Don’t know where you will be staying?
 No worries, just choose “To Be Announced” for pick-up location and get back to us when you have further details.

 What to bring: Warm layers, waterproof jacket and pants, headwear, gloves, scarves, water bottle, snacks and a small backpack is always useful.
 Strong hiking boots are absolutely essential, ice crampons are provided for your glacier walk, it is not possible to fit them to any other kind of footwear.

 What if I don’t own all of these clothing items?

-Don’t worry, you can always rent sturdy hiking shoes, waterproof jacket and pants in the booking process or on location.
+Don’t worry, you can always rent sturdy hiking boots, waterproof jacket and pants in the booking process or on location.
 Booking these items in advance is recommended.